arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 Also, try building appreciation for items that are worn and used.
 I'm not talking about holding on to things that need to go in the trash.
 I'm talking about appreciating items that are still usable that display history or character.
 The keyboard with the worn-out keys.
 The t-shirt with the gently fading print.
 The desk with the slightly banged corners.
 Think about what you've experienced with those items.
 Do you really need to buy something shiny and new right now?
 Are things fine the way they are?

+This may sound counter-intuitive but decluttering can also lead to wiser spending decisions in the future.
+Letting go of unnecessary items can help us get a better picture of what we need in our lives and what we don't.
+This saves us from wasting money on items that don't fit our goals, personality, or lifestyle.
+I know people have different opinions about being minimalist on a low income.
+But my minimalist mindset has helped me to make better decisions on how I use my money, and when you don't have much to work with, decision making is everything.

 ## Step 4: Spend Less on Food

 Grocery and food tend to be one of the highest household expenses.
 Last year, my husband and I spent $150 on pizza.
 In an earlier attempt to reduce spending, I read **The No Spend Challenge Guide** by Jen Smith.
 She suggested grocery shopping at low-cost grocery stores, such as Aldi or Walmart.